Bellboy-Capstone/bellboy-capstone.github.io/README.md

 # Project Proposal

+The *Bellboy* project aims to create a contactless switch-actuation system that will augment existing public buttons for opening doors, calling elevators, activating lights, and crossing streets.
+Using a Rasperry Pi, cameras, ultrasonic distance sensors, and LEDs for output, the system will enable users to hover their finger, speak, or stand by the switch and be recognized to activate their target button.

 ## Problem Statement

 Every day, millions of public buttons are used by members of the general public.